IADesai/media-sentiment/README.md

 ## About the Repo

-For more detailed setup, check the individual README files within each folder
+For more detailed setup, check the individual README files within each folder.

 `rss_pipeline` - Extracts relevant information from the news feeds, transforms it and loads it onto the database.
 `public_sentiment_pipeline` - Extracts relevant information from Reddit pages, transforms it and loads it onto the database.